bazmatic/slidezone/README.md

 - **Configurable Timing**:
   - Photos display for a set number of seconds (default: 5 seconds)
   - Videos loop until they reach a configurable duration (default: 10 seconds)
+- **Ken Burns Effect**: Cinematic zoom and pan effects for photos
+  - Multiple effect types: zoom in/out, pan in all directions, combined zoom-pan
+  - Configurable duration and intensity
+  - Can be enabled/disabled per user preference
 - **Fullscreen Display**: Optimized for fullscreen viewing
 - **Keyboard Controls**:
   - `Space`: Play/Pause slideshow